-Bachelor of Arts in Philosophy: Career Path
+Bachelor of Arts (BA) in Philosophy: Career Path

-Career 23 Jan 2023 583 0
+Career 23 Jan 2023 850

 Career Options

-Overview of Bachelor of Arts in Philosophy
+Overview of Bachelor of Arts (BA) in Philosophy

-A Bachelor of Arts in Philosophy is an undergraduate degree program that focuses on the study of human thought and behavior.
-It covers a wide range of topics, including logic, ethics, political philosophy, metaphysics, epistemology, and the history of philosophy.
-The program typically includes coursework in both Western and Eastern philosophy, as well as an introduction to various philosophical methodologies.
 Students in the program will also be expected to engage in independent research and critical thinking.
-Graduates of a Bachelor of Arts in Philosophy program may go on to pursue further studies in graduate programs in philosophy or related fields, or they may enter into a variety of professional fields such as law, education, business, or government.
+Graduates of a Bachelor of Arts in Philosophy program may pursue further studies in graduate programs in philosophy or related fields or enter various professional fields such as law, education, business, or government.

 Course Outlines